 Don’t be surprised when you take it out if your family tries to eat it.
 It looks so good.
 Man, those are gonna be some lucky birds!

 Cut a slice as needed to place in your suet feeder while keeping the remaining suet refrigerated.
-(Or freeze in easy slices to take out as needed.)
 The birds will love you!

 7:35